caseyli/listy/README.md

 	listy_tree(collection, spec, options={})

 This method is for creating a nested tree of unordered lists for a collection with nested collections.
 This is suitable for Rails models that have has_many relationships.
+The lists will be collapsable if you click on the parent elements (requires JQuery and listy.js, please read above).
 The spec is basically instructions on how to create the nested tree.
 It is a nested hash where each child specifies how to create the nested list

 Example let's say we have the following